Yellow Springs shows its pride colors

 Downtown Yellow Springs is awash in rainbows.

-Villagers can’t help but notice that the number of rainbow flags displayed in shop windows and hanging beside business doorways have increased steadily all month, offering a sign of support for the lesbian, gay, bisexual, transexual and queer, or LGBTQ-plus, community.
+Villagers can’t help but notice that the number of rainbow flags displayed in shop windows and hanging beside business doorways have increased steadily all month, offering a sign of support for the lesbian, gay, bisexual, transgender and queer, or LGBTQ-plus, community.

 June is widely recognized as LGBTQ Pride Month, chosen in recognition of the 1969 Stonewall riots in Manhattan that occurred in late June and launched the gay rights movement.